lawrencecox1234/GridGame/README.md

 * This game involves moving a circular green player across a 6 by 4 gridded area
 * Swipe left, right, up, down using your fingers to move this player within the grid
 * Avoid the 5 falling box obstacles and if you hit one of these the game is over
-* Within the grided area, you're not able to move into a section containing an ice obstacle
+* Within the gridded area, you're not able to move into a section containing an ice obstacle
-* Once you reach the right hand side of grid area:
+* Once you reach the right hand side of the grid area:
     * You gain one point
 	* Your character resets to the left
 	* Then you can try to reach the right side again, and repeat

 ## Setting up project

-### Where to run program
+### Where to run the program
 * I'm able to run this game on both Windows 10 and 11 using "Android Studio Jellyfish | 2023.3.1"

 ### How to create and run the program